Bartlett Foot & Ankle Stress Fracture

 Get in Touch with a Foot and Ankle Specialist

 If you only feel pain when you are using your feet, this is a good indicator you may have a stress fracture.
 The pain will be localized in a specific area with other signs of inflammation.
-Thus, you need to head to the hospital.
+Then, you need to call our office.

 Check for signs of discoloration on your foot.
 It may indicate blood is not flowing well into your foot.
 This can cause problems such as avascular necrosis.
 This means the bone tissue will die.